fmaussion/fmaussion.github.io/posts/iceland_trek/06_day.md

 We don’t go any closer to verify but still discuss the possible existence of a natural bridge over the Hverfisfljót whilst following the river further southward.
-*Note: David went much closer to the subterranean canyon and took
+*Note: David went much closer to the canyon and took
 <u><a href="https://sway.com/y0spzxrzePHcMxN4/">impressive pictures</a></u>.
-We recommend having a look at his blog.*
+It seems that the river isn't really subterranean: the canyon is so narrow that it is not visible from below.*

 <figure>
     <a href="/images/blog/iceland/d6_hydro.JPG" >